ldijkman/super-graphing-data-logger/RTC_DS3231_SuperGraphingDataLogger/readme.md

 Easier for me to make changes to html page

-and if someone inserts a card with no htm file it gets created
+and if someone inserts a card with no HC.htm file it gets created